Dancin': It's On!

-Dancin': It's On! is a 2015 American musical romantic comedy film directed and co-written by David Winters in his final film prior to his death in 2019.
+Dancin': It's On! is a 2015 American musical romantic comedy film co-written, directed and produced by David Winters in his final film prior to his death in 2019.
 The cast consists of numerous winners and runner-ups from the dance competition TV show So You Think You Can Dance, led by Witney Carson and Chehon Wespi-Tschopp, with Gary Daniels and Winters.

-The film was released on October 30, 2015 by Medallion Releasing, to largely negative reviews from critics and audiences.
+The film was released on October 30, 2015 by Medallion Releasing, to largely negative reviews from critics and audiences for its acting, screenplay, characters, editing, cinematography, music and dubbing.
+It has developed a "so bad it's good" cult following.

 Plot

 The movie is about Jennifer (Carson), a girl from Beverly Hills, California, who is sent on a summer holiday in to meet her estranged father Jerry (Daniels) who owns a famous hotel in Panama City, Florida.
 While there she falls in love with Ken (Wespi-Tschopp), a boy who works there.
 The two compete in a dancing competition after becoming romantically involved even with disapproval from her father.